netrules/sgonzalez-tech/exampleSite/content/en/projects/creating-this-website.md

 ## PREPARATION

 First off, I wasn't able to envision the whole thing right off the bat.
 It was a process.
-I had to take advantage of tools which were readily available to me, specially considering the fact when I started I was looking for work ({{< spoiler "*and still am, lol*" >}}), with my only revenue coming from whatever freelance opportunities I found.
+I had to take advantage of tools which were readily available to me, specially considering the fact when I started I was looking for work (*{{< spoiler "and still am, lol" >}}*), with my only revenue coming from whatever freelance opportunities I found.
 Such as:

 1. Github Student Developer Pack [[education.github.com](https://education.github.com/pack)]: over 100 mostly free tools available for students, started using this because it was free and duh
     - .tech Domains [[get.tech](http://get.tech/)]: free domain used to host this site